alexandermorgan/BatchBPE/README.md

 tokenizer.train(data, 50304, verbose=True)
 ```

-The example above runs in less than a minute on an old laptop, not bad for a pure python implementation!
-The purpose of this repo is to be easy to use and tinker with.
-I hope it helps people think up and quickly try out new tokenization approaches.
-More details on this below.
+The example above runs in less than a minute on an old laptop, not bad for a pure-python implementation!

 ## Origin Story

 This repo is a fork of Andrej Karpathy's excellent introduction to the BPE used for LLM tokenization.
 If you're new to the subject but haven't reviewed Karpathy's resources, definitely start there.
 He has a [2-hour video lecture](https://www.youtube.com/watch?v=zduSFxRajkE) (and [text version of lecture](https://github.com/karpathy/minbpe/blob/master/lecture.md)), accompanying [minbpe github repo](https://github.com/karpathy/minbpe), and [colab notebook](https://www.youtube.com/redirect?event=video_description&redir_token=QUFFLUhqbEtrVFZtbHhpLUtxWE5aeVNIaUlSNkhpWHdVUXxBQ3Jtc0tuWE9pbHBPZmF2anlYeTZfdTlVXzYyTmREeDNEejZMYnctNk96UnFuMjZBTUVHemkyWjdlWEhYSE56LUNsVFJrakNXeng3NEQxREkwLUFlQWpKa1JHd3JfX3k5dU5TVWFoQzNnWU9XY0lPUElUTUtydw&q=https%3A%2F%2Fcolab.research.google.com%2Fdrive%2F1y0KnCFZvGVf_odSfcNAws6kcDD7HsI0L%3Fusp%3Dsharing&v=zduSFxRajkE).
 Tokenization is deceptively simple, so a deep dive into the topic is definitely worth it even if you can understand the basics with a 60-second intro.

 This BatchBPE repo began as a PR for Karpathy's minbpe but developed to the point where the objective changed.
-Instead of minbpe's pedagogic purpose, BatchBPE aims to be as practical and easy to modify as possible.
-The goal is to make it easy for people to try out new tokenization ideas even if they're working with limited compute, memory, or hard-disk resources.
+Instead of minbpe's pedagogic purpose, BatchBPE aims to be as performant as possible while still remaining easy to modify.
+The goal is to facilitation experimentation of new tokenization ideas even in situations with limited compute, memory, or hard-disk resources.
 A lot of making tokenization more accessible boils down to compute and memory optimizations.
 Using BatchBPE's fastest combination of settings (described below), you can train a GPT2-sized vocabulary (~50k tokens) on 1GB's worth of training text in well under a minute on an old laptop.
 So trying out new tokenization ideas can happen very quickly.
 Equally importantly, the repo is in entirely in python to make it easier for the greatest number of people to try out new ideas.

 ## Two Available Tokenizers